 Ravinder Reddy

-His work, which combines ancestral know-how with a critical eye on modernity, has been exhibited in many leading international institutions, including the Mori Art Museum (Tokyo), the Fukuoka Asian Art Museum and the Centre Pompidou in Paris.
+His work has been exhibited internationally in major institutions, including the Centre Pompidou (Paris), the Mori Art Museum (Tokyo), and the Fukuoka Asian Art Museum.